 Raindance has a great little tutorial on how to give constructive script criticism here.
 Not every script reader follows these guidelines, sadly, but you can use them as the bar for what counts as “constructive” and what doesn’t.

-Get a second opinion and cross-reference the two critiques
+Get a second opinion on your script

 Get more feedback.
 Free, paid.
 Whatever.
 When the coverage or notes come in, compare the new ones with the old.